SylmarDev/SpireItems/README.md

 * The Boot - Deal additional damage to enemies that have armor
 * Bronze Scales - When you're hit, deal damage back
 * Ceramic Fish - Gain a small amount of gold when you interact with things
+* Damaru - Chance on kill to gain Mantra
 * Juzu Bracelet - Reduce severity of Teleporter bosses
 * Maw Bank - Gain additional Gold until you spend Lunar Coins
 * Meal Ticket - Permanently Gain HP every time you visit the Bazaar Between Time